AbinashBishoyi/FreeRapid/etc/doc/readme.txt

     X Fix your registry settings, please see forum thread (http://wordrider.net/forum/read.php?7,713,713#msg-713)
 - DirectoryChooser throws java.lang.InternalError or freezes on Win Vista (64bit) X ignore this exception in the app.log
+- IllegalStateException - Cannot open system clipboard X ignore this exception in the app.log
 - java.lang.ClassCastException: java.awt.TrayIcon cannot be cast to java.awt.Component
     X ignore this exception in the app.log
 - Linux users reported not showing icon in tray on Linux